therealhackmeehan/ubacktest_docs/src/content/docs/Creating/creatingSignals.md

 By now, you should be a little bit familiar with Pandas DataFrames and how to create a column of constant or empty signals.

-To create a simple column of buy signals, you can use:
+To create a simple column of constant buy signals, you can use:

 ```python
 data['signal'] = 1
 ```

-### More Advanced Signals
+### Assigning Signals Based on Patterns

-We often need to create more complex signals, instead of just constants like `-1` or `1`.
-There are several ways to designate trading signals:
+Trading strategies frequently require assigning signals dynamically based on patterns.
+Below are some common approaches:

 #### 1. Vectorized Assignment